 2023 Amplifier Workshops Sponsor

-Our Fall 2023 workshop will be announced soon – please sign up for our newsletter or follow us on social media for updates.
+For future workshop announcements, please sign up for our newsletter or follow us on social media.

 Succession Planning & Leadership Transitions: The Good, The Bad, and The Ugly